PTSD Secondary to Military Sexual Trauma: Building Your Case

 Higher-Level Review

-Under 38 CFR § 3.2601, a senior reviewer examines the same evidence already in your file — no new evidence can be submitted at this stage.
-The senior reviewer looks for errors in how the evidence was weighed or how the law was applied — and can reach a different conclusion on the same record without requiring you to meet the much higher Clear and Unmistakable Error (CUE) standard under 38 CFR § 3.105(a).
+Under 38 CFR § 3.2601, an experienced adjudicator examines the same evidence already in your file — no new evidence can be submitted at this stage.
+The adjudicator looks for errors in how the evidence was weighed or how the law was applied — and can reach a different conclusion on the same record without requiring you to meet the much higher Clear and Unmistakable Error (CUE) standard under 38 CFR § 3.105(a).

 Supplemental Claim